TurpIF/lambda-string/README.md

 #### Lambdas loaded during bootstrap are not supported (as `Function.identity()`):

-This is because, by default, agents are loaded with the system class loader after the bootstrap one.
+This is because, by default, agents are loaded by the system class loader after the bootstrap one.
 So, already visited lambda have already an abstract class representation.
 Also, this representation is not retransformable and then not injectable.